Delsin-Yu/GDViews.FreeTabView/README.md

 ##### `ShowNext` / `ShowPrevious`

 Shows the next/previous view item.
-If no view item shown at the moment, the first view item will be shown.
+If no view item is shown at the moment, the first view item will be shown.
-The first argument determines if the `TabView` should warp to the first/last view item if current shown view item is the last/first.
+The first argument determines if the `TabView` should warp to the first/last view item if the current shown view item is the last/first.

 ```csharp
 // Shows the first view item.